Are Police Body Cameras Restoring Faith in Law Enforcement?

 A major issue with BWCs is how long officers should be reasonably expected to record.
 A study from RAND Europe found that officer rate of use-of-force was unaffected by the presence of BWCs; however, this was dependent on officers keeping cameras on for the entirety of their shift.
 Those who turned their cameras on and off found that use-of-force actually increased.
 Another study of Washington, D.C. police officers resulted in similar findings.

 The inability to turn off a body camera during a long shift can infringe on an officer’s right to privacy.
-During the course of the day, there may be conversations, such as a phone call with a spouse or a doctor calling with test results, that an officer wants to be kept private.
-Nobody wants their personal matters to be broadcasted to colleagues, let alone the world, and BWCs are now joining the use of cell phone data in the growing battle for transparency in law enforcement.
+During the day, there may be conversations, such as a phone call with a spouse or a doctor calling with test results, that an officer wants to be kept private.
+Nobody wants their matters to be broadcasted to colleagues, let alone the world, and BWCs are now joining the use of cell phone data in the growing battle for transparency in law enforcement.

 Law enforcement shows mixed feelings when it comes to officer perception, with some studies showing that officers came to appreciate the cameras more with time.